On the powerful values of polynomials over number fields: Proof of the main results

 where $c_1:=M(B+ r\cdot \log 2) + 2r \log r.$ Then, multiplying the both side with $d_j$ and summing-up, one can obtain that

-We are going to give an upper bound for the term involving the truncated function in \ref{veq2}.
-But to do this, we need the following lemma. \begin{lema} Let $D(g)$ be the discriminant the polynomial $g=f_1\cdots f_t$ of degree $d\geq 2$ and let $A(d)$ be as above.
+We are going to give an upper bound for the term involving truncated function in \eqref{veq2}.
+But to do this, we need the following lemma. \begin{lema} Let $D(g)$ be the discriminant of polynomial $g=f_1\cdots f_t$ of degree $d\geq 2$ and let $A(d)$ be as above.
 Then